webmasterkai/wayoffthegrid/docs/orientation/4-rigging.md

 ## Tuning While Sailing

 Select a day with a steady 12 to 15 knot breeze and reasonably flat seas.
 Put the boat on starboard tack, close hauled.
 Sight up the luff track of the mast.
 If the mast seems to fall off to leeward at the spreaders, tack and tighten the starboard lower shroud or intermediate as necessary.
 Put the boat back on starboard tack and check the spar again, repeat as necessary.
 When the mast appears straight, bring the boat about and do the same on the port side.
 When you first sight up the mast, the mast head may appear to be falling off to leeward.
 The cap shrouds may be too loose but the intermediate and lowers might be too tight.
 Or - the mast may have an S-curve, falling off at one spreader and poking up to windward at the other with the masthead to windward or to leeward.

 The many possible variations in the tension of the shrouds cause us to emphasize the importance of employing a professional yacht rigger at least initially in tuning your mast.
 You will find it far easier to duplicate the tuning if it has been performed properly the first time.

+_Check the following carefully._
-Check the following carefully.
-When the upper shrouds are at optimum tension, in 15 to 20 knots of wind, the leeward shrouds will feel "looser" than the windward but they should not be slack.
+When the upper shrouds are at optimum tension, in 15 to 20 knots of wind, the leeward shrouds will feel "looser" than the windward but they **should not be visibly slack**.
+If too slack the rig will shock load when tacking.

-When your boat is new, the rigging may stretch to the extent that retuning will become necessary in a matter of weeks.
-However, after this initial working-in period, you will find that the rig tends to hold its tune throughout the sailing visibly slack.
 When close hauled under genoa and main, the forestay may appear quite sagged.
-Tensioning the backstay will reduce the amount of sag, but the sag can never be totally eliminated. increase or decrease the amount of weather helm.
-Any sailboat, when sailing up F season.
-After becoming used to the feel of the boat, you may wish to either wind, should have a slight tendency to "round up" (head into the wind) if the >m helm is let go.
-If you find it difficult to hold the boat off the wind, the boat is

-carrying too much weather helm.
+Tensioning the backstay will reduce the amount of sag, but the sag can never be totally eliminated.

+When the rig is new, the rigging may stretch to the extent that retuning will become necessary in a matter of weeks.
+However, after this initial working-in period, you will find that the rig tends to hold its tune throughout the sailing season.
+After becoming used to the feel of the boat, you may wish to either increase or decrease the amount of weather helm.
+Any sailboat, when sailing up wind, should have a slight tendency to "round up" (head into the wind) if the helm is let go.
+If you find it difficult to hold the boat off the wind, the boat is carrying too much weather helm.
 This can be alleviated by reducing rake which will move the centre of effort of the sail plan further forward.
-Conversely, if you find the boat rig will require more rake.
+Conversely, if you find the boat tends to fall off (turn away from the wind) when sailing upwind and you must constantly push her to weather, then the boat carries lee helm and the rig will require more rake.

 The important thing to remember about setting up your mast is to go about the process in a slow and orderly fashion.
-Record the details of the tuning and re- tune procedures as well as the results achieved.
+Record the details of the tuning and re-tune procedures as well as the results achieved.
 This will provide you with a better understanding of the rig and will serve as a useful reference for rigging the boat on subsequent occasions.

 Some preconceived notions about conventional sloops or cutters may need to be discarded in order to understand how the Saga 43's Variable Geometry rig works.
 It's not a cutter or a sloop in the usual sense and the techniques for sailing it are a tad different than what you may be used to.
 The rig is proportioned so that an overlapping head sail is never required.
-The inner head sail is used when sailing close-hulled, even in light air.
+The inner head sail is used when sailing close-hulled, even in moderate air.
 As it is self-tending, tacking simply requires a turn of the wheel, no crew required.
 Off the wind, the reaching genoa is deployed to both add sail area and shift the center of pressure forward to maintain an extra light helm pressure on all points of sail.
 At deeper angles downwind an asymmetrical spinnaker can be flown from the bowsprit.
 Furthermore, the Saga 43 will remain well balanced and easily steered even when pressed hard on a tight reach, unlike conventionally rigged boats.
 Mainsail hoisting and reefing chores are easily taken care of inside the safety of the cockpit with a push of the button on the two speed self-tailing electric winch.

 The Saga 43 is no slouch on the water.
 Impressive sail area/displacement ratio of 18.7-20.
 Most recently 73 PHRF; NE PHRF is 81.

+Remember stainless wire rope creep deformation generally starts around 65% of breaking strength.

 ## Rig